 - Peel the yam and cut into cubes

 - Add into a pan with a enough water to cover the yam.
-Add the chopped onions with some salt and close the pan.
+Add the chopped onions with some salt and cover the pan.

-- Allow to cook for until the yam is soft.
+- Allow to cook until the yam is soft.
 This should take no more than 15 mins.

 - While the yam is cooking, prepare the plantain.

 - Cut the top and end of the plantain off, then make a cut into the skin with a knife.